Our Top Picks- Seed Varieties for Spring 2024!

 Drought Resistant Varieties & Crops!

 Over the last few years we have seen dry conditions persist in southern Alberta & southwest Saskatchewan.
-We think customers will be looking for drought resistant varieties and crops in 2024.
+As I write this, it still looks very dry across much of Alberta and Saskatchewan; and irrigation districts are concerned about water allocations for this spring.
+As a result, we think customers will be looking for drought resistant varieties and crops in 2024.

 Barley Varieties for drought resistance: A couple of choices come to mind when we talk about drought resistant barley: CDC Renegade (New for 2024!) looks very good in the Seed Guide for yield in lower input conditions, as does Esma Barley.
 AB Wrangler Barley had one of our heavier bushel weight varieties and yields under drought conditions in the last few years.
 CDC Austenson has also been a reliable performer on our farm under dry conditions for bushel weight and yield.